Tsukoyachi/CS-Semester-5-6/Cours/S6/English/English Lesson 27th  March 2023.md

 	- Mention this
 	- This will be followed by this
 	- I'll deal with this
-	- I'll develop this
+	- Then, I'll further develop this
-	-
+	- I'll explain this

 Homework :
 - News Anchors (That you're very interested in) (coeff ?)